Caring for Your Child With CP: Birth to Age 5

-When your child is diagnosed with cerebral palsy (CP), there's a lot to learn.
-You are faced with new terms like "special needs" and "early intervention."
-You have to figure out health care and childcare, and find the best path forward for your child.
+When your child is diagnosed with cerebral palsy (CP), there's a lot to take on.
+You have to figure out health care, childcare, and the best path forward for your child.
 It's normal to feel overwhelmed.
-But don't worry â you're not as alone as you might feel.
+But don't worry â many resources and support services are available to help you.

 Step 1: Contact Early Intervention